MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/quickstart.md

 This quickstart describes how to create and use player data.
 Player data is information that applies to an individual player or player group (shared data) and is stored as Key/Value Pairs (KVPs) by PlayFab.

-This topic covers Client API calls, which are safe to call from any process or context.
-It also covers Server API calls, which should *only* be made from a dedicated server process you control, or a carefully secured CloudScript call.
+This topic covers client API calls, which are safe to call from any process or context.
+It also covers server API calls, which should *only* be made from a dedicated server process you control, or a carefully secured CloudScript call.

 Server APIs require your dev secret key, which you should never provide-to or publish-with your client.

-**About the Code Examples:**
+## About the code examples

 - The **C# Code Examples** shown in this quickstart correspond to using the PlayFab Unity SDK.
 - Use the client APIs [UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata) to create, update, or delete and [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) to read data for the player.